This recipe for vegan Irish stew results in a delicious plant-based bowl of stew that is so comforting, warming, and sustaining.

 Notes

 - Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary.
-Data is calculated using computerized nutrition apps.

-- Leftover Irish stew will keep fresh in the fridge, in a covered container, for 3 days.
-Reheat in a pan, gently simmering for 2-3 minutes until piping hot.
-Extra veggie stock may need to be added if the stew has become very thick.
+- Reheat leftovers in a non-stick pot, gently simmering for 2-3 minutes until piping hot.
+Extra vegetable stock may need to be added if the stew has become very thick.

 - Enjoy leftovers for lunch the next day either served on toast or with a wedge of wholemeal crusty bread.

-Cindy Mom the Lunch Lady
+Cindy Mom the Lunch Lady says

 I've always been a fan of the taste of Irish stew, but not of the lamb or mutton in the dish.
 I love that this is meat free, but still so full of flavour!